open-resource-discovery/.github/profile/README.md

 Open Resource Discovery (ORD) helps software developers and providers to define how their services expose and discover their APIs, Events, capabilities and data.
 This includes practical concepts and examples of how technical services can implement a business reality over a distributed cloud-edge scenario using ORD-based semantic concepts.
+It is a general-purpose metadata publishing and discovery protocol, able to publish and transport metadata of various different (existing) standards.
+The ecosystem around ORD is therefore not just centered on ORD itself, but more generally how metadata and specifications can be created, validated, published and discovered

 ## :bear: Features